 Help reach victims and survivors of human trafficking in your community.
 Outreach flyers are available in multiple languages here.

 Despite growing awareness about this crime, human trafficking is underreported.
-NJ 2-1-1 has partnered with the National Human Trafficking Resource Center in an effort to connect those in need of services with those who can help.
-Dial 211 or the NHTRC Hotline for help.
+NJ 211 has partnered with the National Human Trafficking Hotline in an effort to connect those in need of services with those who can help.
+Dial 2-1-1 or the National Human Trafficking Hotline for help.